Floorp-Projects/Floorp/browser/components/newtab/content-src/asrouter/docs/targeting-attributes.md

 A string containing the id of the distribution, or the empty string if there is no distribution associated with the build.

+### `fxViewButtonAreaType`

+A string of the name of the container where the Firefox View button is shown, null if the button has been removed.